-Kashmir Musk Deer, also known as the Himalayan Musk Deer or Moschus chrysogaster, is a unique and elusive species of deer found in the high-altitude regions of the Himalayas.
-They are a small species of deer, with males growing up to 80 cm in length and weighing up to 15 kg, while females are slightly smaller.
+The Kashmir Musk Deer, also called the Himalayan Musk Deer or Moschus chrysogaster, inhabits the high-altitude regions of the Himalayas, and is a distinctive and elusive species of deer.
+The males can grow up to 80 cm in length and weigh up to 15 kg, while the females are slightly smaller.

 Kashmir Musk Deer are mainly nocturnal, solitary, and elusive creatures that are rarely seen by humans.
 They are found in the subalpine forests and alpine scrublands of the Himalayan region, at elevations ranging from 3,000 to 5,500 meters above sea level.
 They have adapted to the harsh environment of the Himalayas, with thick fur that helps them survive the cold winters, and a unique digestive system that allows them to extract nutrients from tough and fibrous vegetation.